Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md

 ## Additional Security Settings

-The following recommendations are to limit potential for fraudulent activity on your iFrame integaration.
+The following steps are recommended to limit the potential for fraudulent activity on your Commerce Hub integration.

 **Recommendations**